mderisio/100daysofcode/Daily Log.md

 ### Day 1: December 17, 2021
 ### The beginning

-**Today's Progress**: Setup GitHub, began to explore its functionalities and I worked on simple very basic C programs.
+**Today's Progress**: Setup GitHub, began to explore its functionalities and I worked on a couple of simple very basic C programs.

 **Thoughts:** Day 1 and the Journey has begun, let's see what's awaiting next.